Back to School Calculator

 Consider donating to your school - you might get a tax deduction!
 Directly connected to the point above – if you have last year's supplies lying around, but your kid won't be able to use them (for example they are moving on from middle to high school and this year's needs are different), you can still utilize them and save some money.
 Because non-profit schools are considered charitable organization, the IRS allows you to make tax deductions on the things you donate to them.
 For more details, refer to Publication 526, Charitable Contributions,.
 Make sure to check whether this is available in your area!

 Don't be wary of newsletters.
 We understand that getting a ton of spam from every possible store might get very annoying very quickly.
 During the back-to-school season, though, it may be worth it to suffer through it for a few days.
-Many stores send out newsletters with detailed lists of discounted items and, more importantly, offers that are exclusive for signed-up users.
+Many stores send out newsletters with detailed lists of discounted items and, more importantly, offers that are exclusive to signed-up users.
 You might stumble on deals you would not otherwise get.
-After the back-to-school frenzy is over, you can easily unsubscribe the newsletters and enjoy your spam-free mailbox once again.
+After the back-to-school frenzy is over, you can easily unsubscribe from the newsletters and enjoy your spam-free mailbox once again.
 To check if a discount is truly worthwhile, you can use our discount calculator.

 Time to get into coupons!
 Of course, we're not talking about extreme levels of couponing.
 Still, the fact remains that you can save a lot thanks to the coupons offered by many Sunday newspapers.
 During the back-to-school season, they are often focused on school supplies.